Signing up for my daughter's kindergarten entrance exam sounds so official and intimidating, even as a teacher!

 Nothing bad is going to happen.
 Take a breath, for real.
 I mean it.
 Kids are not supposed to know everything on these tests!

 This test is comprehensive, and remember when I said it was going to cover kindergarten skills too?
-They shouldn't know how to delete ending sounds or read CVC words yet.
-If they have never heard of a sight word, that's totally fine!
+They shouldn't know how to delete ending sounds or read CVC words yet, and even if they have never heard of a sight word, that's totally expected!
 They can't count to 100?
 GOOD!
 That means that they haven't mastered kindergarten standards before kindergarten.
 That's perfect!

 The words "assessment" and "exam" do sound intimidating.
 However, these exams help teachers understand where your child is coming in academically.